 The Cosmetology Diploma Program offers the student the opportunity to acquire and practice the knowledge, skills, and attitude necessary to gain an entry-level job in the cosmetology field.
 Students receive theory and practical experience in hair, skin, and nail care.
 The program is designed to prepare graduates for Florida Licensure in Cosmetology.

+Available via hybrid delivery method at the Kissimmee campus.
 Also available in the Spanish language at the Kissimmee campus; see Spanish language catalog for details.